MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ftp-mput_1.md

 ---
 title: ftp mput
-description: Reference topic for the ftp mput command, which copies local files to the remote computer using the current file transfer type. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the ftp mput command, which copies local files to the remote computer using the current file transfer type. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article